 You’ll find the trailhead via Highway 40 and Highway 742.
 There are a couple of parking options but if you’re planning to circumnavigate the whole lake it doesn’t matter where you start.

 For added warmth early in the morning I’ll include a fleece.
-I’m loving the new North Face one with a hood.
-My go to outer layer that can be mixed and matched with short or long-sleeved shirts is aPatagonia down jacket with a hood.
+My go to outer layer that can be mixed and matched with short or long-sleeved shirts is aPatagonia down jacket with or without a hood.
 It weighs nothing so it’s always in my pack.
 I always like to have a bufftoo as it takes up almost no room.